Suppose we push constantly ahead, change lanes to grab a bit of headway,

 like me who panic while missing their exit and who come to a complete

-which blocks one entire lane of traffic during construction.
+which blocks one entire lane of traffic during road work.
 But the

 traffic jam is ALWAYS the fault of those who refuse to let anyone merge